 Since I am not exactly the technical type and math is not exactly my favorite science, this is something that always drove me crazy and I still can’t say I can tell all the numbers off the top of my head.

 How to read the numbers on the neutral density filters?

 Well, from now on you don’t need to wonder anymore.
-You can just have a look at the table below that I made especially for this long exposure photography extensive tutorial and you can see clearly the relationship between the f-stop number, the optical density of each filter and the rating number each brand uses.
+You can just have a look at the table below that I made especially for this extensive long exposure photography tutorial and you can see clearly the relationship between the f-stop number, the optical density of each filter and the rating number each brand uses.

-The table is mostly a guide to reading neutral density filters numbers.
+The table is mostly a guide to reading neutral density filter numbers.
 The brands mentioned in the table don’t necessarily have available all the densities you can find under each brand in the table.
 What you can do here is to see the relationship between the numbering system and what each brand uses as a denomination, and then you can check out the needed densities on each brand website.
 As I was saying earlier and you can see it in the table also, Formatt-Hitech is the only brand that covers densities from one stop to 24 stops.

 HOW IMPORTANT IS THE TRIPOD IN LONG EXPOSURE?

 Short answer: HUGELY important.
 Let me say it like this: there is no long exposure without a tripod (unless you expect to always find an ad hoc support for your camera, like parapets or such, or if you still believe that a beanbag can replace a tripod).

 Having a good sturdy tripod when you shoot long exposure will pay off so be generous when you invest in your tripod, as it can become your best friend.